 If you're in the market for a new home broadband service there's a good chance you'll have a choice between ADSL and fibre optic broadband.
 But what does this mean, and which should you choose?

 And to see which services you can receive in your home, please enter your postcode on our main broadband comparison page.

-If you were interested in mobile broadband please visit our mobile broadband section for price comparisons and help guides.
+Finally, if you were interested in mobile broadband please visit our mobile broadband section for price comparisons and help guides.

 Virgin Media fibre broadband (cable)

-This isn't a question than can be answered simply, as everyone is looking for different things in a broadband deal.
+This isn't a question than can be answered simply as everyone is looking for different things in a broadband deal.
 Broadband speed itself isn't desperately important to most people, despite what you may think from all the advertising.
 If you can enjoy a connection better than 10Mb on ADSL you should be able to do all you need to.

 The best advice we can offer is to put your details into our broadband comparison tool, look at all the options available to you, and make a decision based on your individual circumstances.
 You will find lots of other useful guides on the site too, which can help in every aspect of your decision, as well as opinions from customers who have bought the various products on offer.